 Enjoy the freedom of the wild with our pick of the best wild camping locations in the UK.

 Visiting a beautiful place by day is wonderful, but to really understand it, to connect with it in a deeper way, to witness it at its most unfamiliar, you can’t beat sleeping out within the landscape, says Phoebe Smith, author of Extreme Sleeps.

-So pack your tent or bivvy bag, remember a wilderness lover’s simple rules (arrive late, leave early, pack out all rubbish with you, go to the toilet at least 50m clear of any streams and leave no trace of your visit) and prepare to go wild.
+So pack your tent or bivvy bag, remember a wilderness lover’s simple rules (arrive late, leave early, pack out all rubbish with you, go to the toilet at least 50m clear of any streams and leave no trace of your visit) and prepare to go camp in the wild.

-Here is our selection of the best places to camp in wild in the UK
+Here is a selection of the best places for wild camping in the UK

 Sandwood Bay, Sutherland

 Wedged in between the cliffs at the rugged west end of Scotland is a stretch of golden sand.
 Fringed by silty dunes so soft they could give a mattress a run for its money, edged by weather-sculpted granite cliffs so well cut you'd think they were sculpted by a giant artist and hemmed by a sea so deeply turquoise you can justifiably use the term ‘azure’ without anyone scoffing, you’d be forgiven for thinking you’d been transported to the Caribbean.
 If it were anywhere else in the UK they'd be a giant car parking lot, deck chair kiosks and donkey rides quicker than you could say Promenade.
 However, what Sandwood has going for it, that other places can't rival, is its remoteness.
 It takes effort to reach it, but once you do, the dunes are yours for the picking, with nothing but the sound of waves to lull you to sleep.

 Loch Enoch, Galloway Forest